seedstack/website/content/docs/basics/testing.md

 In this page you have learned:

-* That you can write Unit tests as usual without any SeedStack specificity.
+* That you can write unit tests as usual without any SeedStack specificity.
 * How to write a standard (non-Web) integration test.
 * How to write a Web integration test.